sbenston/kickstarter-analysis/README.md

 When examining Theater Outcomes by Launch Date the first stand out is that December seems to be the worst month to launch a Kickstarter campaign for plays; on top of having the fewest total campaigns launched, the amount of successful campaigns almost exactly equals those that fail.
 May appears to be the opposite, having the most total campaigns launching within that month and the most campaigns succeeding when compared to those that failed.
 June appears to also be a good month to launch a crowd funding play campaign with almost twice the campaigns launching in that month ending in success to those failing.

-For Outcomes Based on Goals, the most likely Kickstarter play campaigns to succeed in being funded where those that set their goal amount to less than $1,000, though campaigns $1,000-$5,000 are also likely to succeed.
-Although the percentage of successes is greater than failure up to $15,000, it is notably less.
+For Outcomes Based on Goals, the most likely Kickstarter play campaigns to succeed in being funded where those that set their goal amount to less than $1,000, though campaigns $1,000-$4,999 are also likely to succeed.
+Although the percentage of successes is greater than failure up to $15,000, the percentages of campaigns that succeed to those that fail approach equality where either instance is likely.
 After that point failures continue to be greater than successes except for a period between $35,000 to $44,000, that period is only 9 campaigns out of 1047 total.

+Based on these analyses, campaigns that ran in May or June for under $4,999 are the most likely ones to succeed in reaching their funding goals.
+While not examined at this time, analyzing the data to determine the effects of either being a staff pick or Kickstarter spotlight campaign could be worthwhile to check for being potential influences on the outcome.
+Another area that may influence campaign outcomes could be the actual content of the play.
+Since this dataset includes blurbs to describe the campaign, using Natural Language Processing to break down the blurb into key phrases and counting frequencies may yield themes that are more likely to get funding and could be worth investigating.